Zymbit-Docs/docs/content/bootware/_index.md

 -----

-Bootware is a set of tools providing robust management of secure boot, encrypted file system, updates and recovery.
+Bootware® is a set of tools providing robust management of secure boot, encrypted file system, updates and recovery.

 #### [Click here to Get Started!](getting-started)